axisgroup/design-process/2-Define/Methods/user-journey.md

 #### How to do it?

-Alternatively, a user journey map can also be constructed like a big table:
+A user journey map can be constructed with this template:

 ![User Journey 3](/images/user-journey-3.png)